turingschool/front-end-curriculum/lessons/module-1/css-fundamentals.md

 <section class="call-to-action">
 ### Recreating Amazon Buttons

 With your partner, decide who will drive and who will navigate.
-The navigator should close their computer.

 First, work to recreate the "Track package" button.
 Since the focus is box model, do not worry about the slight linear gradient in the background color; just use `#f0c14b` and `#846a29` for the border.
 Things to keep in mind:
   - Approximately what percentage of the button do the words take up on Amazon's button?
 How closely does yours match that?